Chicago Plan: Origins (1933)

 Between March and November 1933, the Chicago economists received comments from a number of individuals on their proposal, and in November 1933, another memorandum was prepared.
 The memorandum was expanded to thirteen pages; there was a supplementary memorandum on "Long-time Objectives of Monetary Management" (seven pages) and an appendix titled "Banking and Business Cycles" (six pages).

 These memoranda generated much interest and discussion among lawmakers.
-However, the suggested reforms, such as the imposition of 100% reserves on demand deposits, were shelved and replaced by less drastic measures.
+However, the suggested reforms, such as the imposition of full reserves on demand deposits, were shelved and replaced by less drastic measures.
 The Banking Act of 1935 institutionalized federal deposit insurance and the separation of commercial and investment banking.
 It successfully restored the public's confidence in the banking system and ended discussion of banking reform.

+Reception

+The Chicago Plan was presented to President Franklin D. Roosevelt (FDR) by Henry A. Wallace within a week.
+FDR asked Congress for legislation in 1934 to establish a sound and adequate currency system.